aaron777collins/Control-Windows/README.md

-    enter - presses enter (NOTE: it only records enter after the first action has been recorded AND you are NOT in writing-mode) It's also worth noting that it will record the enter key-press regardless of whether you are in writing mode or not.
+    enter - presses enter (NOTE: it only records enter after the first action has been recorded AND you are NOT in writing-mode)

     e - end sequence